Deformation Quantization for Actions of K\"ahlerian Lie Groups: A Calder on-Vaillancourt type estimate

 where $\bE^\B_\theta$ is given in \eqref{bEB}.
-Observe that this notation is coherent with our Funibi type Theorem \ref{Fubini}.
+Observe that this notation is coherent with our Fubini type Theorem \ref{Fubini}.
 Thus,

-The fact that this quantity is finite follows then by combining Proposition \ref{CS} with Theorem \ref{OIEXT} and Lemma \ref{F-eta} and the fact that $L^\star_{y^{-1}}$ maps $\CB(\B,A)$ to itself isometrically.
+The fact that this expression is finite follows then by combining Propositions \ref{first-type} and \ref{CS} with Theorem \ref{OIEXT} and Lemma \ref{F-eta} and the fact that $L^\star_{y^{-1}}$ maps $\CB(\B,A)$ to itself isometrically.
 The second case is similar since